agnesgian/Covid-19-Project/README.md

     Total population VS Vaccination

 ### 5. Share
-  Filter and pick relavent table to share and present using SQL
+  Filter and pick relavent table to share and present using SQL.

-  Global summary on total cases, death and death percentage
+  Tables to create:

-  Total Death in every Continent
+  Global summary on total cases, death and death percentage Total Death in every Continent
   Percent Population Infected for every Country
   Percent Population Infected per Country
   Export SQL queries into excel spreadsheets and import to Tableau to create data viz.

 ### 6. Act